MediaComem/comem-archidep/ex/render-database-deployment.md

 ### :exclamation: Create a Render account

 Start by creating a [new Render account][render-register].
-If you chose to register using GitHub, you will be able to skip linking these two accounts together later:
+If you choose to register using GitHub, you will be able to skip linking these two accounts together later: